tonsky/tonsky.github.io/_posts/2020-06-15-syncthing.md

     <img src="./dropbox_11.png">
 </figure>

 Aaaaand... that’s not all!
-You also get this annoying notificaiton to deal with:
+You also get this annoying notification to deal with:

 <figure>
     <img src="./dropbox_12.png">